lloyd99901/LunarROMCorruptor/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Corruption Warning
-- This program can irreversibly corrupt personal or critical system data if you're not careful.
+- If you have epilepsy, it is advisable to refrain from participating in corruption activities, due to the flashing imagery that may occur with corruptions.
-- This program comes with no warranty of ANY kind and is provided 'AS IS'.
+- When corrupting specific games, there's a remote possibility of encountering a Blue Screen of Death (BSOD).
+Although BSOD occurrences are infrequent and generally don't cause major harm to your computer, they - will prompt an automatic restart.
+Always ensure you save any ongoing work before engaging in corruption to avoid data loss.
-- You're responsible for backing up your data before use and for any damage that comes with the use or misuse of this program.
+- Using this corruptor in online games or those protected by anti-cheat software may result in account bans.
+Additionally, refrain from corrupting essential system files, such as system32, as it can lead to irreversible damage to - personal or critical system data.
+If you really want to, do it in a virutal machine to minimize potential risks.
-- Anti-cheat software may be triggered if corruption is used on multiplayer games.
+- It is essential to recognize that this program comes with no warranties of any kind and is provided "AS IS."
+Users are personally responsible for backing up their data before use and for any consequences arising from the appropriate - or inappropriate use of the program.
+Refrain from corrupting multiplayer game files, as anti-cheat software may be triggered.